 4. How much does a no minimum plan cost?

 Plans with no minimums can be slightly more expensive than comparable plans with minimums.
-The difference in the rate can go from 0.25% to 0.50%, depending on the circumstances.
+The rate can differ from 0.25% to 0.50%, depending on the circumstances.
 Learn more about the cost of invoice factoring.

 5. Advantages and Disadvantages